harry-aka-kim/python/README.md

 # python

+Hi Everyone!

-Harry's journey to become a Python Developer
+This is the first repository of Harry's journey to become a Python Developer